Supermassive Dark Stars and their remnants as a possible solution to three recent cosmic dawn puzzles: Dark Stars (DSs): from theory to first observational hints

 \subsection{Dark Star Candidates Found}

 JWST is sensitive enough to detect Supermassive Dark Stars, even if unlensed~\citep{Ilie:2012}, with the first ever Dark Star photometric candidates having been identified by~\citep{Ilie:2023JADES}: \JADESeleven, \JADEStwelve, and \JADESzthirteen.
 In a followup study, \cite{ilie2025spectroscopicsupermassivedarkstar} analyzed spectra and morphology for four of the most distant objects ever observed: \JADESeleven, \JADESzthirteen, \JADESfz, and \JADESfo and found that each of those objects are consistent with Supermassive Dark Stars powering a nebula; for a summary of values of best fit SMDSs model parameters for each of those objects see Table~\ref{tab:combined_properties}, where we use the short name for each object, i.e. we omit the JADES designation.
 SMDS mass ($M_{SMDS}$), estimated redshift ($z$), the density of H in the nebula surrounding the SMDSs ($n_H$), the effective size of the nebula ($r_e$), and the S\'{e}rsic Index are listed.
 As \JADESfo is consistent with a point object, it was modeled as a pure SMDS, by assuming negligible $n_H$.
-The best fit SMDSs SEDs are plotted against NIRSpec data in Fig.~\ref{fig:SMDSsCandidates}.
-More details regarding methodology of finding the best fit models, and explicitly showing how their morphology matches that inferred for those objects from NIRCam data can be found in \cite{ilie2025spectroscopicsupermassivedarkstar}.
+The best fit SMDSs SEDs are plotted against NIRSpec data in Fig.~\ref{fig:SMDSsCandidates}.~\footnote{For galactic fits see \cite{hainline2024searching} (Figs.~3 and 4 there) presenting fits for \JADESeleven and \JADESzthirteen) and \cite{carniani2024shining} (extended data Figs.~9 and 10) for fits of \JADESfo and \JADESfz.
+At the level of the continuum the available NIRSpec data cannot be used to disambiguate between a galactic and a SMDSs interpretation for those four objects.} More details regarding methodology of finding the best fit models, and explicitly showing how their morphology matches that inferred for those objects from NIRCam data can be found in \cite{ilie2025spectroscopicsupermassivedarkstar}.
 For \JADESfz a tentative He~II 1640~{\AA} absorption feature, a smoking gun signature for dark stars, has been identified at a $S/N\sim 2$ level by \cite{ilie2025spectroscopicsupermassivedarkstar} (see Fig.~\ref{fig:snrcalc}).